sunlighten007/external_storage_portal/README.md

-# OTA Image Management Portal
+# Sunlighten - Partner Storage

 A comprehensive Next.js application for partners to upload and manage Android tablet OTA images with enterprise-grade features and robust testing.